smclacke/minishell/zxy_sarah_notes/SARAH+QUOTES.md

  * @param env environmet linked list
  * @brief checks for a $ sign in the node
- * expands the string to actual value
- * @todo when "" '' quotes are handled check and adjust again */
+ * expands the string to actual value when "" '' quotes are handled check and adjust again */
 // char	*exp_dollar(char *str, t_env **env, t_expand *exp, int len)
 // {